Smile Pillow using Silhouette Fabric Stabilizer – April Silhouette Challenge

 I’ve not ventured into the fabric cutting area yet, so this was fun, new and my favorite, very easy.

 I decided on a yard of red flannel, relatively thick.
-I also picked up a package of Silhouette Fabric Stabilizer to ensure the machine would cut the fabric, to easily adhere the cutout to my project, and to keep the cut out fabric from fraying.
+I also picked up a package of Silhouette Fabric Stabilizer to ensure the machine would cut the fabric, to quickly adhere the cutout to my project, and to keep the cutout fabric from fraying.

 To prepare the fabric, I fused the fabric stabilizer to the fabric using an iron.
-You’ll want to cut the fabric stabilizer slightly smaller than your fabric, lay it rough side down on the fabric and press with a hot iron.
+You’ll want to cut the fabric stabilizer slightly smaller than your pattern piece, lay it rough side down and press with a hot iron.

 When the stabilizer has adhered to the fabric, carefully remove the paper backing.
 Place the fabric, stabilizer side down, on your cutting mat.

 After deciding on a slogan from the Silhouette store, I enlarged it to fit on an 8″x 11″ sheet.